buddhaman/AnymaEngine/Readme.md

  - IDEA: Genetic playback, show entire evolution of phenotype as animation.

 #### TODO
-- Spawn multiple of these creatures in the editor.
+- Rebuild only phenotype when changing in editor.
-- Edit creatures in an interface.
-Number of legs, hands, sizes.
 - Turn editable parameters into a genome and generate the phenotype.
 - Visualize mutations.
+- Spawn multiple of these creatures in the editor.
 - Refactor simulationscreen to use renderer.
 Do this gradually.
 - Smooth transition from top down to detailed rendering.
 - Turn agent into entity?
 At least something such that collision detection and